barde/argusai/github-llm-code-review-bot.md

-# ArgoAI: LLM-Powered GitHub Code Review Bot
+# ArgusAI: LLM-Powered GitHub Code Review Bot

 ## Project Overview

 ### Concept
-ArgoAI is an intelligent code review bot that automatically analyzes pull requests on GitHub using Large Language Models (LLMs) to provide meaningful feedback, catch potential issues, and suggest improvements.
+ArgusAI is an intelligent code review bot that automatically analyzes pull requests on GitHub using Large Language Models (LLMs) to provide meaningful feedback, catch potential issues, and suggest improvements.
 Built on Cloudflare Workers for global edge deployment, the bot aims to augment human code reviews by providing consistent, immediate, and comprehensive analysis with minimal latency.

 ### Key Features
 - **Automated PR Analysis**: Triggers on new pull requests and updates via GitHub webhooks